rdiez/Tools/Background/README.txt

 - You want to carry on using the computer for other tasks.
 That long process should run with a low CPU and/or disk priority in the background.
 By default, the process' priority is reduced to 15 with 'nice', but you can switch to 'ionice' or 'chrt', see variable LOW_PRIORITY_METHOD in this script's source code for more information.
 - You want to leave the process' console (or emacs frame) open, in case you want to check its progress in the meantime.
 - You might inadvertently close the console window at the end, so you need a log file with all the console output for future reference (the 'tee' command).
 You can choose where the log files land and whether they rotate, see LOG_FILES_DIR in this script's source code.
-- You may not notice when the process has completed, so you would like a visible notification in your windowing environment (like KDE).
+- You may not notice when the process has completed, so you would like a visible notification in your desktop environment (like KDE or Xfce).
 - You would like to know immediately if the process succeeded or failed (an exit code of zero would mean success).
 - You want to know how long the process took, in order to have an idea of how long it may take the next time around (the 'time' command).
 - You want all that functionality conveniently packaged in a script that takes care of all the details.